-- Dedicate up to half of their fourth year experience to a community health focus on rotations across several sites, locally and even outside the US.
+- Dedicate up to half of their fourth year experience to a community health focus on rotations across several domestic sites.

 - Gain first-hand knowledge and expertise practicing within private practices, hospitals, community health centers, and mobile units in both rural and urban locations.

 We partner with several Federally Qualified Health Centers (FQHCs), and each is based in a different kind of community or serves a specific population—eg, rural, predominantly Hispanic or African American or migrant workers in Colorado—or serves a specific population, such as developmentally disabled patients.
 Two sites provide care via mobile vans.
-We also have centers in Guatemala and China and expect to have one in Tanzania in the near future.
 Each of our 20+ partner sites is a medical–dental facility in which oral health is highly integrated into the healthcare delivery system.

 Over the first three years at the College, students are introduced to issues contributing to health disparities in this country, thereby impacting a person’s oral health status.
 While visiting local communities and community organizations, students are provided with first-hand learning experiences including providing oral health education in elementary schools and engaging in a variety of volunteer opportunities which lend themselves to explore the following topics: health education, access to health care, social determinants of health, risk factors, and literacy, language, & culture.

 Fourth year students engage in service-learning experiences as part of a required course which involves community-based rotations at partnering health centers.
 Students devote a minimum of 50 days at these sites providing care to underserved urban, rural, and special-needs populations including children, developmentally disabled, HIV-positive and geriatric patients.

 For more information about our Community Based Education efforts please contact:

 Khatija Noorallah, MPH, MEd